 Scrum Master Responsibilities

-- Lead scrum events: Sprint planning, daily scrum, sprint review and scrum retrospective.
+- Lead scrum events including sprint planning, daily scrum, sprint review and scrum retrospective

 - Help everyone in the scrum team understand the product backlog and facilitate a consensus between product managers and development teams